BenCuff/github-pages-test/docs/data-vis.md

        x = NULL,
        y = NULL) +
   theme_af(font_size = 20,
            legend.position = "bottom",
            tick_mark = "x")
 ```
 {% endcapture %}

 {% include expandable-block-start.html %}
   {% include expandable-section.html number="2" content=expandable_content_2 title="R code for Example 2" %}
   {% include expandable-block-end.html %}

 ### Time series data

 Line charts are most often used to show time series data.
-They work well for showing how multiple variables change over a period of time [1] [3].
+They work well for showing how multiple variables change over a period of time.

 If you are only showing one time series variable, a bar chart can also be used.
 However, stacked and clustered bar charts should not be used for displaying multiple time series variables as they make comparisons difficult.